linguistics/utexas-latex/README.md

 3. Fill in the required personal information by calling the following commands in your preamble (i.e., somewhere before `\begin{document}`):
    - `\title{The Title of Your Dissertation or Treatise}`
    - `\author{Full Official Name}`
+     + This should match the "Name of Doctoral Candidate" field on your official "Request For Final Oral Examination" form.
    - `\graduationdate{May}{2017}`
    - `\supervisor{Supervisor Name}`
    - `\cosupervisor{Cosupervisor Name}`